AqwamCreates/DataPredict/docs/API/Models/TwinDelayedDeepDeterministicPolicyGradient.md

 Create new model object.
 If any of the arguments are nil, default argument values for that argument will be used.

 ```
-TwinDelayedDeepDeterministicPolicyGradient.new(averagingRate: number, noiseClippingFactor: number, policyDelayAmount: number, discountFactor: number): ModelObject
+TwinDelayedDeepDeterministicPolicyGradient.new(noiseClippingFactor: number, policyDelayAmount: number, averagingRate: number, discountFactor: number): ModelObject
 ```

 #### Parameters:

-* averagingRate: The higher the value, the faster the weights changes.
-The value must be set between 0 and 1.
-[Default: 0.995]

 * noiseClippingFactor: The amount of noise that is allowed in the action noise tensor.
 [Default: 0.5]

 * policyDelayAmount: How many times should the actor model wait before updating based on the number of update function calls.
 [Default: 3]

+* averagingRate: The higher the value, the faster the weights changes.
+The value must be set between 0 and 1.
+[Default: 0.995]

 * discountFactor: The higher the value, the more likely it focuses on long-term outcomes.
 The value must be set between 0 and 1.
 [Default: 0.95]